-1.14 The new Duty:
+1.14 The Duty:

-- relates to sustainable development or use of land that would have a significant impact on at least two local planning areas or on a planning matter that falls within the remit of a county council; - requires that councils set out planning policies to address such issues; - requires that councils and other bodies engage constructively, actively and on an ongoing basis to develop strategic policies in the preparation of Local Plans and any documents and activities that can reasonably be considered to prepare the way for such plans;
+- relates to sustainable development or use of land that would have a significant impact on at least two local planning areas or on a planning matter that falls within the remit of a county council; - requires that councils set out planning policies to address such issues; - requires that councils and other bodies engage constructively, actively and on an ongoing basis to develop strategic policies in the preparation of Local Plans and any documents and activities that can reasonably be considered to prepare the way for such plans; - requires councils to consider joint approaches to plan-making. - 1.15 The Framework gives further guidance on 'planning strategically across local boundaries' Maintaining effective cooperation' and highlights the importance of joint working to meet-help to determine where additional infrastructure is necessary, and whether development requirements-needs that cannot be wholly met within a single local planning area particular plan area could be met elsewhere, through either joint planning policies or informal strategies such as infrastructure and investment plans.
+'Public bodies have a Duty to Cooperate on planning issues-Local planning authorities and county councils (in two-tier areas) are under a duty to cooperate with each other, and with other prescribed bodies, on

-- requires councils to consider joint approaches to plan-making. - 1.15 Paragraphs 178 -181 of the Framework give further guidance on 'planning strategically across local boundaries' and highlights the importance of joint working to meet development requirements that cannot be wholly met within a single local planning area, through either joint planning policies or informal strategies such as infrastructure and investment plans.
-'Public bodies have a duty to co-operate on planning issues that cross administrative boundaries.
-The Government expects joint working on areas of common interest to be diligently undertaken for the mutual benefit of neighbouring authorities.'
-(Paragraph 178 of the Framework) - 1.16 Paragraph 181 of the Framework states that 'Local planning authorities will be expected to demonstrate evidence of having effectively co-operated to plan for issues with cross-boundary impacts when their Local Plans are submitted for examination'.
+- strategic matters that cross administrative boundaries.-The Government expects joint working on areas of common interest to be diligently undertaken for the mutual benefit of neighbouring authorities.' (the Framework) - 1.16 The Framework states that 'Local planning authorities will be expected to demonstrate evidence of having effectively co-operated to plan for issues with cross boundary impacts when their Local Plans are submitted for examination'.
+In order to demonstrate effective and on-going joint working, strategic policy-making authorities should prepare and maintain one or more statements of common ground, documenting the cross-boundary matters being addressed and progress in cooperating to address these.'
 The paragraph also provides examples of how evidence of co-operation may be demonstrated, such as jointly prepared strategies or planning policies, joint committees with neighbouring authorities to make decisions or memorandums of understanding to agree how authorities and bodies will co-operate with each other as they prepare planning policy or strategy. - 1.17 The Council areas of Blackpool, Wyre, West Lancashire, Preston (Central Lancashire Authority) and South Ribble (Central Lancashire Authority) are adjacent to Fylde.
 Fylde Council is working closely with these authorities, Lancashire County Council (LCC) and other public bodies on issues of strategic importance to the Local Plan.
-The Fylde Coast sub-regional Authorities (Fylde, Blackpool and Wyre) along with LCC have drafted a Memorandum of Understanding whichsets the parameters for their continued joint approach to strategic planning across the Fylde Coast sub-region.
+The Fylde Coast sub-regional Authorities (Fylde, Blackpool and Wyre) along with LCC have drafted a Memorandum of Understanding which sets the parameters for their continued joint approach to strategic planning across the Fylde Coast sub-region.
 Joint working has already involved producing evidence on housing, retail, Gypsies, Travellers and Travelling Showpeople and coastal defence issues.
 The Fylde Coast Authorities intend to work together on the Green Infrastructure network, ecological networks and wildlife habitats and renewable energy.